A bone marrow biopsy is a procedure used to diagnose and stage various types of lymphoma, Chronic Lymphocytic Leukemia (CLL) and other blood cancers.

 - Swelling or redness at the injection site

-Occasionally the procedure is unsuccessful or the sample does not give a diagnosis, if this happens it may need to be repeated.
+Occasionally the procedure is unsuccessful or the sample does not give a diagnosis.
+If this happens you may need another bone marrow biopsy.
 Your medical team should give you more information about when to seek advice.